-Bannockburn De La Terre Pinot Noir 2015
+Bannockburn De La Terre Pinot Noir 2019

 Minimum Order 6 Units (straight or mixed)

 - Tasting Notes & Reviews

-A single vineyard Pinot Noir: 1.2m x 1.0m row/vine spacing planting, clones 114 and 777.
-Picked March 2-3.
+A single vineyard Pinot Noir planting from 2007: 1.2m x 1.0m row/vine spacing planting, clones 114 and 777.
+NAASA certified organic 2021.

-10% whole bunch fermentation, indigenous yeast, approximately three weeks on skins.
+10% whole bunch fermentation, indigenous yeast, approximately two weeks on skins.
 12 months in French hogsheads (20% new).
 The best barrels were blended, then bottled in January, 2019.

 Stay up to date with news, events and impending new releases from Bannockburn Vineyards.